vidje/ctfpp/README.md

 ### Spawns

 The following changes were made for the fresh spawns to have less impact on the gameplay.
+Please keep in mind that in 4v4 the spawns don't have that big of an impact on the game, so if you're going to run 4v4 games it might be better to leave the default values.

 Quake Live spawn system isn’t ideal and these changes allow for quick dealing with fresh spawns while maintaining your stack.